pagkly/Zed/Investopedia3/Treasury Bills (T-Bills).md

 ### Inflation

-Treasuries also have to compete with [inflation](https://www.investopedia.com/terms/i/inflation.asp), which measures the pace of rising prices in the economy.
+Treasuries also have to compete with [[inflation]](https://www.investopedia.com/terms/i/inflation.asp), which measures the pace of rising prices in the economy.
 Even if T-Bills are the most liquid and safest debt security in the market, fewer investors tend to buy them in times when the inflation rate is higher than the T-bill return.
 For example, if an investor bought a T-Bill with a 2% yield while inflation was at 3%, the investor would have a net loss on the investment when measured in real terms.
 As a result, T-bill prices tend to fall during inflationary periods as investors sell them and opt for higher-yielding investments.10

 ## Example of a Treasury Bill Purchase

 As an example, let's say an investor purchases a par value of $1,000 T-Bill with a competitive bid of $950.
 When the T-Bill matures, the investor is paid $1,000, thereby earning $50 in interest on the investment.
 The investor is guaranteed to at least recoup the purchase price, but since the U.S. Treasury backs T-bills, the interest amount should be earned as well.

 As stated earlier, the Treasury Department auctions new T-bills throughout the year.
-On March 28, 2019, [the Treasury issued a 52-week](https://www.treasurydirect.gov/instit/annceresult/annceresult.htm) T-bill at a discounted price of $97.613778 to a $100 face value.
+On March 28, 2019, [[the Treasury issued a 52-week]](https://www.treasurydirect.gov/instit/annceresult/annceresult.htm) T-bill at a discounted price of $97.613778 to a $100 face value.
 In other words, it would cost approximately $970 for a $1,000 T-bill.

 ## Frequently Asked Questions